 If you have any queries please contact us as soon as possible on 0141 352 7609 or firstname.lastname@example.org.

 Cascade is a training event for all SU missions and holidays.

 It is for Team Leaders to send one or two key and experienced team members to.

 They will receive training and resources to help equip them deliver the training to their whole team on a date and time suiting local needs.

 - Supporting children and young people with Additional Support Needs.

 COmMISSION is our exciting mission programme which gives you the opportunity to be part of a team taking the good news to children and young people in Scotland.
 Get training that will release your leadership potential, then go on placement with SU Scotland teams and live out the COmMISSION adventure.

-We want to encourage and support local churches in their communities.
-John Nonhebel, our Urban Ministries Leader, is available to help you deliver training to equip your teams in urban children's and youth work.
-Please contact him for more information at email@example.com.
+We want to encourage and support local churches in their communities and training is available to help you equip your teams in urban children's and youth work.
+Please contact email@example.com for more information.